-As of December 31, 2018, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, repurchase agreements, municipal bonds, commercial paper and government-related obligations.
-Most of our interestbearing securities are subject to interest rate risk and could decline in value if interest rates fluctuate.
+As of December 31, 2019, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, municipal bonds, commercial paper and government-related obligations.
+Most of our interest-bearing securities are subject to interest rate risk and could decline in value if interest rates fluctuate.
 Our investment portfolio is comprised of marketable debt securities of highly rated financial institutions and investment-grade debt instruments, and we have guidelines to limit the term-to-maturity of our investments.
 Based on the type of securities we hold, we do not believe a change in interest rates would have a material impact on our financial statements.
-If interest rates were to increase or decrease by 1.00%, the fair value of our investment portfolio would (decrease) increase by approximately \$(0.5) and \$0.5, respectively.
+As of December 31, 2019, if interest rates were to increase or decrease by 1.00%, the fair value of our investment portfolio would increase (decrease) by approximately \$0.4 and \$(0.4), respectively.

 On June 7, 2018, we entered into an Amended and Restated Credit Agreement (the Credit Agreement), with Bank of America N.A. as administrative agent.
-The Credit Agreement amends and restates our agreement dated as of June 22, 2015 (the Prior Agreement).
+The Credit Agreement amended and restated our credit agreement dated as of June 22, 2015 (the Prior Agreement).
 Loans under the Credit Agreement bear interest, at our option, at either the base rate or a Eurodollar rate, in each case plus an applicable margin.
-Under the Credit Agreement, the applicable margins on base rate loans range from 0.25% to 1.00% and the applicable margins on Eurodollar loans range from 1.25% to 2.00% in each case based on our consolidated net leverage ratio (as calculated in accordance with the Credit Agreement).
+Under the Credit Agreement, the applicable margins on base rate loans range from 0.25% to 1.00% and the applicable margins on Eurodollar loans range from 1.25% to 2.00%, in each case based on our consolidated net leverage ratio (as calculated in accordance with the Credit Agreement).